Foods You Must Eat in Crete Greece!

 You may find wild greens in traditional pies and meat recipes as well.

-With all the above in mind and a great feeling of respect to the Cretan Nature, we created in 2023 our Eat & Crete Food Tour [out of the box] in Chania's White Mountains.
+With all the above in mind and a great feeling of respect to the Cretan Nature, we created in 2023 our Eat & Crete Food Tour [non-touristy] in Chania's White Mountains.

 We, at Bonnie and Clyde Urban Tours, prefer to stay out of the easy touristy path & business style of copying a downtown Chania food tour that ends up being the same with all the others.